Still relevant!?

 October 4, 2025

-Kuyper, who began his career as a liberal churchman, experienced several conversion moments leading him to understand that God was sovereign not just over the spiritual areas of life, but over every sphere of creation.
-With this understanding, he set out to reform Dutch society under the lordship of Christ specifically in the spheres of church, government, education and journalism.
+Kuyper, who began his career as a liberal churchman, experienced several conversion moments leading to his understanding of God as sovereign not just over the spiritual areas of life, but over every sphere of human life.
+With this foundation, he set out to reform Dutch society under the lordship of Christ specifically in the spheres of church, government, education and journalism.

-Snel’s own church tradition had held Kuyper in disdain as the man who had split the national church in the nineteenth century.
-Yet Snel soon realised – as he began researching some of the 20,000 articles and 200 books Kuyper produced in his career – that few had done justice to the rich legacy he had left.
+Snel’s own church tradition derided Kuyper as the man who had split the national church in the nineteenth century.
+Yet, as he began researching some of the 20,000 articles and 200 books Kuyper produced in his career, Snel realised that few had done justice to his rich legacy.

-Standing on the shoulders of John Calvin, the Genevan Reformer, and Groen van Prinsterer, a key figure in the Réveil movement, Kuyper had astutely analysed the political malaise in the late nineteenth century.
-After the Enlightenment, the sacred basis of society had been abandoned in a humanistic pursuit of liberté, egalité et fraternité.
+Standing on the shoulders of John Calvin, the Genevan Reformer, and Groen van Prinsterer, a key figure in the Réveil movement, Kuyper had astutely analysed the political malaise of the late nineteenth century.
+The Enlightenment had abandoned the sacred basis of society in a humanistic pursuit of liberté, egalité et fraternité.
 Yet without the Father as the starting point, how could one talk of brotherhood?
-If humans were the chance product of time plus matter, how could one talk of equality?
-If freedom meant simply doing what you wanted, rather than what you ought to do, how could the common good be achieved?
+If humans were simply the chance product of time plus matter, how could one talk of equality?
+If freedom meant simply doing what you wanted, rather than what you ought to do, why strive for the common good?

 Idolatry

-Kuyper realised that the various ‘-isms’ emerging on the political scene – capitalism, socialism, nationalism, conservatism and liberalism – were expressions of idolatry, Different streams sought ‘salvation’ by absolutising some part of God’s good creation: money, the state, national identity, an idealised past, freedom… .
-Humans were worshipping creatures and having rejected God compulsively tried to fill the vacuum with a false deity.
+Kuyper viewed the various ‘-isms’ emerging on the political scene – capitalism, socialism, nationalism, conservatism and liberalism – as expressions of idolatry.
+Each ideology sought ‘salvation’ by absolutising some part of God’s good creation: e.g. wealth, the state, national identity, tradition and freedom.
+Humans were worshipping creatures.
+Having rejected God, they compulsively tried to fill the vacuum with a false deity.

-This explosion of ideological options rushing in to fill the void has left us today confused and disorientated, spiritually and intellectually uneasy.
+This explosion of ideological options filling the spiritual void has left us today confused, disorientated and intellectually uneasy.
 While concerned about universal freedom, equality and justice, we have no basis to justify these values.
 Political discourse has been degraded to shouting matches.

 Pillarisation

-Kuyper carved out space for a plural society, where various communities (including religious ones) could coexist with integrity.
-He championed religious pluralism in public institutions.
-For instance, he advocated for equal state support for both public and confessional schools in the Netherlands – government policy still today.
-He defended the right of communities—Catholic, Protestant, secular, socialist—to organize their own schools, newspapers, unions, political parties, etc. This became known in Dutch politics as “pillarisation” (verzuiling), where each worldview (Protestant, Catholic, socialist, liberal) developed its own institutions within society.
+Kuyper championed religious pluralism in public institutions.
+This became known in Dutch politics as “pillarisation” (verzuiling), where each worldview (Protestant, Catholic, socialist, liberal) developed its own institutions within society.
+For instance, he introduced equal state support for both public and confessional schools in the Netherlands – government policy still today.
+He defended the right of communities—Catholic, Protestant, secular, socialist—to organise their own schools, newspapers, unions, political parties, etc.

-Kuyper’s pluralism influenced the Dutch political system of pillarisation (lasting into the late twentieth century), modern Christian democratic politics in Europe and the concept of pluralism in other democratic societies.
+Kuyper’s pluralism influenced modern Christian democratic politics in Europe and the concept of pluralism in other democratic societies.
 His model remains relevant in debates about religious freedom, multiculturalism, and the limits of state power.

-Kuyper is a figure deserving much more attention not only to understand Amsterdam’s past – but to guide us through the challenges of our current turbulent times.
+He is a figure deserving much more attention not only to understand Amsterdam’s past – but to guide us through the global challenges of our current turbulent times.

 Till next week,